splunk/splunk-add-on-for-sftp-files-downloader/README.md

-# SFTP files downloader Add-On for Splunk
+# Splunkworks Add-On for SFTP files downloader

-> The **SFTP files downloader Add-On for Splunk** uses paramiko as a client to connect to an SFTP server and download files to your Splunk instance.
+> The **Splunkworks Add-On for SFTP files downloader** uses paramiko as a client to connect to an SFTP server and download files to your Splunk instance.

 > NOTE: You will have to configure input stanza(s) to ingest your log files
 > that were downloaded with this TA.
 We recommend using the batch input method